alphawoodev/alphawoo-cloud/alphawoo_bible.md

 * **Performance Promise:** Our API-first architecture handles 46k+ requests/hour with zero impact on site load, unlike legacy plugins that bloat the database.

 ## 3. The Source of Truth (SSOT Hierarchy)
-To prevent "feature creep" and "spaghetti code," we adhere to three strict sources of truth:
 * **Strategic SSOT:** **This File (The Project Bible).** If a feature or tone contradicts this file, this file wins.
 * **Data SSOT:** **The Unified Customer Profile (`customers` table).** We do not build separate tables for different modules.
 A customer is a customer.
 * **Deployment SSOT:** **The `alphawoo-connector` Plugin.** The plugin is the only gateway.
 Feature flags in the cloud (`stores.active_modules`) determine functionality, not the user's plugin list.